CybersecurityAutomationWorkshop/caw2022/SweatEquity/DoD/PAR/PAR.md

 paste the id into the input `id` field, run the mutation, then run the `listDevices` query again to show that the newly-created device is gone.

-*Note that there are no access controls on the PAR proof of concept and that it is shared by all CAW participants.
-Play nice.*
+*Note that the PAR proof of concept has no access controls and is shared by all CAW participants.
+Please play nice.*